Facebook Says Security Breach Affected Almost 50 Million Accounts

 "[A]ttackers exploited a vulnerability in Facebook's code that impacted 'View As', a feature that lets people see what their own profile looks like to someone else.
 This allowed them to steal Facebook access tokens which they could then use to take over people's accounts.
 Access tokens are the equivalent of digital keys that keep people logged in to Facebook so they don't need to re-enter their password every time they use the app."

-Nearly 50 million accounts are known to be affected, and have had their access tokens reset.
+Nearly 50 million accounts are known to be affected and have had their access tokens reset.
 An additional 40 million accounts have had their tokens reset as a "precautionary step."

 "As a result, around 90 million people will now have to log back in to Facebook, or any of their apps that use Facebook Login," Facebook says.
 "After they have logged back in, people will get a notification at the top of their News Feed explaining what happened."